wi-fighters/56-form-exercise-natalia-solo/README.md

 ### Big-picture layout

+1. On big screens, we'll want the form to be contained to one center column.
+For this we'll need a container around the `form` and its `heading`.
+Make this a `div` with a class of `form-container`.

+**When adding containers, remember to carefully adjust your indentation**

+2. Give your `.form-container` a `max-width` of `35rem` and apply a `margin` that will automatically center it horizontally.

-1. First, create some containers for the elements that we want to appear inline.
+3. Create some more containers (and adjust indentation) for the elements that we want to appear inline.
 Add a `div` with the class `inline-container` around the following pairs of elements (in both fieldsets):

 - first + last name
 - street + number
 - city + postcode
 - state + country

-**When adding containers, remember to double-check your indentation**

-2. Link to [normalize.css](https://necolas.github.io/normalize.css/8.0.1/normalize.css) and also start your own style sheet.
+4. Link to [normalize.css](https://necolas.github.io/normalize.css/8.0.1/normalize.css) and also start your own style sheet.

-3. With one ruleset (one pair of curly braces), target the `input` and `select` elements and give them a `width` of `100%`.
+5. With one ruleset (one pair of curly braces), target the `input` and `select` elements and give them a `width` of `100%`.

-4. Make every `.inline-container` a flex container. **Use one shorthand property** to define a `flex-direction` of `row` and a `flex-wrap` of `wrap`.
+6. Make every `.inline-container` a flex container. **Use one shorthand property** to define a `flex-direction` of `row` and a `flex-wrap` of `wrap`.

-5. Choose a selector that targets **all descendants of your flex containers** and apply the following styles:
+7. Choose a selector that targets **all descendants of your flex containers** and apply the following styles:

 - Set `flex-grow` to equally distribtue available space.
 - Set `flex-shrink` to `0`.